coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_warp](#interact_warp)

 ### Description
 Handles interaction with warps, including warp pipes and hole warps.
 If Mario steps onto a warp, he either transitions into another area or level.
-Useful for connecting different parts of the game world and controlling transitions between levels
+Useful for connecting different parts of the game world and controlling transitions between levels as well as custom warp areas

 ### Lua Example
 `local integerValue = interact_warp(m, interactType, o)`